MSN: Multi-Style Network for Trajectory Prediction: Experiments

 \textbf{b.
-Stylized Prediction.} As shown in \TABLE{tab_ab}, ADE and FDE of study No. 3. have improved over 7\% compared with study No. 2, which utilizes linear interpolation and considers nothing about any interactions.
-It proves the effectiveness of the stylized prediction, which gives the entire trajectories under the given proposed end-point considering agents' interactive behaviors.
-The most significant difference from No. 2 is that it brings better non-linearity and sociality to the prediction with the help of the transformer skeleton.
-On the other hand, the proposed \MODEL~could bring better multi-style properties to the predictions by using agents' multiple end-point plannings as a characterization of their behavioral styles, thus enabling better multi-style generation properties than current goal-driven approaches under the same number of random samplings.
-We will discuss more qualitative results in the section \ref{sec_sty} ``Prediction Styles''.
+Stylized Prediction.} As shown in \TABLE{tab_ab}, ADE and FDE of study No. 3 have improved over 7\% compared with study No. 2, which utilizes linear interpolation and considers nothing about any interactions.
+It proves the effectiveness of the stylized prediction, which forecasts entire trajectories under the given end-point by considering agents' interactive behaviors.
+The most significant difference from No. 2 is that it brings better non-linearity and sociality to the prediction.
+In addition, the proposed \MODEL~could bring better multi-style properties by using agents' multiple end-point plannings to characterize their behavioral styles, thus enabling better multi-style generation properties than current goal-driven approaches under the same number of random samplings.